AkshayDani91/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
-A list of Completed Machine Learning Projects.
+Machine Learning Algorithms help us find solution to tricky problems.
+Development in this field has helped many businesses scale to a different level.
+Here's list of some important Machine Learning projects completed by myself to generate key business insights and solutions.